 The reason that a directory object is required is to ensure data security and integrity.
 For example:

-If you were allowed to specify a directory path location for an input file, then you might be able to read data that the server has access to, but to which you should not.
+If you were allowed to specify a directory path location for an input file, you might be able to read data that the server has access to, but to which you should not.

-If you were allowed to specify a directory path location for an output file, then the server might overwrite a file that you might not normally have privileges to delete.
+If you were allowed to specify a directory path location for an output file, the server might overwrite a file that you might not normally have privileges to delete.

 DATA_PUMP_DIR, is created at database creation or whenever the database dictionary is upgraded.
 By default, it is available only to privileged users.
-(The user

-If you are not a privileged user, then before you can run Data Pump Export or Data Pump Import, a directory object must be created by a database administrator (DBA) or by any user with the
+If you are not a privileged user, before you can run Data Pump Export or Data Pump Import, a directory object must be created by a database administrator (DBA) or by any user with the

 WRITE permission on the directory to other users.
 For example, to allow the Oracle database to read and write files on behalf of user